 Rise early this morning to join the monks in their daily morning prayers before a traditional breakfast.

-Take an hour walking tour of Koyasan before visiting Kongobuji Temple.
+Take an hour walking tour of Koya-San before visiting Kongobuji Temple.
 Afterwards, travel by chartered coach to visit Okunoin.
-Here, sightseeing will be approximately 4 hours on flat but rough terrain.

-This afternoon, continue your journey 2 and a half hours to Osaka and check in to your hotel for the next 2 nights.
+This afternoon, continue your journey 2 and a half hours to Osaka this afternoon and check in to your hotel for the next 2 nights.